Tahiyaa734/lecture_2/README.md

 Lecture-2 and Homework-2

-happy to learn R
+"happy to learn R"